Mark J. Feist

-Mark J. Feist (born in Melbourne) is a multi-platinum producer/songwriter who has contributed to the sale of over 25 million records worldwide.
-Feist currently resides in Los Angeles.
+Mark J. Feist (born in Melbourne) is an Australian record producer.
+He has contributed to singles and albums which have sold cumulative 25 million units worldwide.

 Early age

 Mark Feist began expressing himself musically at the age of two when he started taking drum lessons and then later piano lessons at age of six.
 By the time he was 13, Feist was hired as a drummer/pianist to play on professional recording sessions for commercial jingles in his native Australia.
 During this time, he ventured into musical composition and record production.

 When Feist turned 18, his family moved to the Philippines where he began his career as a professional producer/songwriter.
 He wrote and produced his first hit record at the age of 18 for the Filipino market.
 From then on and until he turned 24, Feist had already produced and written over 40 gold and platinum albums for artists all over Asia; primarily for the Japanese, Filipino and Malaysian markets.

 Some of the big corporations Feist has worked with in the Asian markets include: Pepsi, Bristol Myers Squibb and Procter & Gamble.